Barricade-FW/Firewall/README.md

 **Note** - The backbone will hold the *entire* config.
 This means the `interface`, `serverip`, `serverport`, and `key` items will be replaced with the values retrieved from the backbone.

+## Requirements
+* [Libsodium](https://libsodium.gitbook.io/) - You must install Libsodium in order to build and use this project.
+You can find an installation guide [here](https://libsodium.gitbook.io/doc/installation#compilation-on-unix-like-systems).

+**Note** - I will look into installing Libsodium automatically via the `Makefile` in the future if it's possible.

 ## Startup Configuration Example
 Here's an example of a config for starting up the XDP firewall for the first time and connecting to the backbone to retrieve all settings: